benders5e/benders5e/airbender.md

 #### Air bomb
 *Cost: 3 chi*
 When you hit the ground after a jump or after flying, you can spend three chi to create a powerful, outward-moving air current in all directions around you.
+This current dispels any non-spiritual clouds of fog, dust, or other physical cloud effects.

 Targets in within your bending radius take 2d6 force damage and are stunned until the beginning of their next turn.
 The damage increases by 1d6 with each additional chi spent.

 #### Gust
 *Cost: 3 chi*
 You create violent gusts of air that reach out in a circle centered on you with radius equal to your normal bending range.
-Each creature in the area must make a Dexterity saving throw or be knocked prone (the DC is 8 + proficiency modifier + your airbending modifier).
+Each creature in the area must make a Dexterity saving throw or be knocked prone (the DC is 8 + proficiency modifier + your airbending modifier) and any non-spiritual clouds are dispelled.

 Non-airbenders in the area, regardless of whether they succeeded on the saving throw or not, have disadvantage of Dexterity saving throws until the start of your next turn, at which point the gust ends.